arenasys/Lineworks/README.md

 ![example](https://github.com/arenasys/Lineworks/raw/master/screenshot.png)
 ## Information
 To use, [Download](https://github.com/arenasys/Lineworks/archive/refs/heads/master.zip) Lineworks, extract the archive, and then run.
-NVIDIA or AMD GPU acceleration is available to choose during install, otherwise choose CPU.
+NVIDIA or AMD* GPU acceleration is available to choose during install, otherwise choose CPU.
 Updating is done inside Lineworks via `File->Update`.

 Uses [llama.cpp](https://github.com/ggerganov/llama.cpp) with its self-contained and quantized model format, GGUF.
 [Many](https://huggingface.co/TheBloke?search_models=gguf) models are available, for starters try: [Mistral-7B](https://huggingface.co/TheBloke/Mistral-7B-v0.1-GGUF/blob/main/mistral-7b-v0.1.Q5_K_M.gguf). `.gguf` models placed inside the `models` folder will be available to use in Lineworks.

 Saving and loading is done with `.json` files, these store the current state of Lineworks.
 Autosaving is done every two minutes if a save file is open.
 Lineworks is intended to be operated via keyboard shortcuts, they are all displayed next to their corresponding action in the top menu bar.

+*AMD only available on Linux.

 ## Server
 Remote backends can be used if your local hardware is insufficient.
 Hosting is done with `source/server.py`, for example: